General Liability Business Insurance

 Accidents and injuries can happen on the job even when we have taken great care to avoid them.
 Bodily injury is the portion of the General Liability policy that covers claims for physical injury to a third party.

-ex.
-You are working at a client’s property and you leave your tool box on the floor.
+For example, you are working at a client’s property and you leave your tool box on the floor.
 As they are leaving, the client trips over your tool box and injures themselves.

 General Liability insurance also offers coverage for damages to another person’s or business’ property.

-ex.
-You are meeting in a client’s office.
+For example, you are meeting in a client’s office.
 While walking towards them, you trip over a cord and knock over an expensive lamp.
 The client wants you to reimburse her for the cost of the lamp.

 - Bodily Injury